Kortemme-Lab/sequence-tolerance/README.rst

 Licensing
 ---------

-The contents of the repository *where possible* are licensed under the Creative Commons Attribution 4.0 International License.
+The contents of the repository *where possible* are licensed under the MIT License.
 The license only applies to files which either: i) include the license statement; or ii) which are explicitly listed in some file in the repository as being covered by the license.
 All other files may be covered under a separate license.
 The LICENSE file in the root of this repository is present only for the convenience of the user to indicate the license which covers any novel content presented herein.

 -------------------------
 Downloading the benchmark